 Usually when we look at our budget and spending habits, we check to make sure we can afford to live.

 We tend to make an effort to save the hard-earned dollar in the areas it is feasible.
 When it comes to your small business, you can do the same.
+We have some ways to save money that may interest you!

 Here are 6 ways you can slash your spending and watch your finances: